AdaEngine/AdaEngine/README.md

 ## How to build

+Currently we use Bazel and Swift Package Manager as build tools.

+* Bazel

+Bazel is major build system for project, SPM maybe will be removed in future versions.
+To build project for development download [Bazelisk](https://github.com/bazelbuild/bazelisk).
+To generate xcproject, use `make xcproj` command in terminal.

+* Swift Package Manager

-Download Xcode 14.3 or Visual Studio Code with the [Swift VSCode Extension](https://www.swift.org/blog/vscode-extension/) and then open `Package.swift` file from the root directory.
+Use Xcode 15 or Visual Studio Code with the [Swift VSCode Extension](https://www.swift.org/blog/vscode-extension/) and then open `Package.swift` file from the root directory.